Anatomy of a (p5.js) Sketch

 throughout your programm in the global scope at the top.
 When something

-is only needed in the setup
+is only needed in the setup, the draw, another

-statement you declare them inside of that scope (the curly brackets ).
+function, or even the block scope of an if or for statement you declare them inside of that scope (the curly brackets ).
 To sum this up.

 - Scopes define where variables are accessible in code